 sound sculpture/objects from sugar and electronics

-commissioned by Ready Making #5 - Errant Sound, Berlin
+commissioned and exhibited at Ready Making #5 - Errant Sound, Berlin

 electronic components kindly provided by: David Colglazier